djsracing/Nautilus/README.md

 ***
 ### Download links

-You can download the latest version of Nautilus for Windows, macOS and Debian based systems (Ubuntu, mint, etc.) from the releases page.
+You can download the latest version of Nautilus for Windows, macOS and Debian based systems (Ubuntu, mint, etc.) from the <a href="https://github.com/djsracing/Nautilus/releases">releases page</a>.

 ***
 ### Build from source